 It is possible to do this but since support for this in Outlook 2003 and Outlook 2007 was only introduced after their releases, make sure you have the latest updates installed for Outlook before attempting this registry fix.

-Note: Outlook 2010 holds native support for opening eml-files and also does this by default so no registry fix is needed.
+Note: Outlook 2010 and later have native support for opening eml-files and also do this by default so no registry fix is needed.
 If Outlook doesn’t open the eml-file, make sure it is set as the default handler for eml-files.

 To make the changes for Outlook 2003 or Outlook 2007 download this zip file.